eunchurn/golang-serial-to-tcp-foward/README.md

 # MCDL UART to TCP

-Hard coded device `/dev/ttySAC4` baudrate is `2500000` for APROS-MCDL.
-This app is simple UART to TCP fowarding application.
+Hard coded device `/dev/ttySAC4` baudrate is `2500000` for APROS-MCDL fixed peripheral as DSP to UART.
+This app is simple UART to TCP server fowarding (fixed port: `8001`) application.

 ## Install golang in ARTIK710